 This contract is for an initial trial period of 6 months and may be extended for further terms up to a maximum combined terms of 3 years.

 Streetscene Services requires 3No.
 8 yard skips are delivered to one location situated on Gosport Borough land.
 Sites will be located in parks, open spaces and garage areas (See Appendix 1 for site locations and plans).
-Sites may be subject to change from time to time and will be in consultation with the successful bidder and the Authorising Officer
+Sites may be subject to change from time to time and will be in consultation with the successful bidder and the Authorising Officer.

 Skip deliveries will take place each Saturday of the week for a period of 6 months from September 2022.
 Sites will alternate between Gosport’s 14 wards as directed by the Head of Streetscene (Authorised Officer).
 All 3 skips are to be delivered before 0900hrs and collected by 1500hrs.